spatie/laravel-medialibrary/docs/advanced-usage/customising-database-connections.md

 ### Media model connection

-The built-in model (`Spatie\MediaLibrary\MediaCollections\Models\Media`) will use the default database connection set for your application.
+The built-in model (`Programic\MediaLibrary\MediaCollections\Models\Media`) will use the default database connection set for your application.

 If you need to change this database connection, you can create a custom model and set the `$connection` property (https://laravel.com/docs/9.x/eloquent#database-connections).
 See <a href="https://docs.spatie.be/laravel-medialibrary/v10/advanced-usage/using-your-own-model">Using your own model</a> for more information.